iangreenleaf/blog_house/_drafts/air-conditioning.md

 Jeremy was the leader of the crew and was a delight to work with (I've seen him about once a year since, for other projects and followups).
 The crew did a great job of not making a mess and was good about consulting me before making important decisions.

+{% gallery %}
+{% gallery_image path: assets/images/air-conditioning/air-handler.jpg alt: "Interior air handler unit", caption: "The air handler, located in the attic.
+Thankfully there was a small space already set aside for this." %}
-{% single_image path: assets/images/air-conditioning/exterior-unit.jpg alt: "Exterior condenser unit", caption: "The exterior unit." %}
+{% gallery_image path: assets/images/air-conditioning/exterior-unit.jpg alt: "Exterior condenser unit", caption: "The exterior unit." %}
+{% endgallery %}

 They wrapped up on July 20th, and then we proceeded to have an abnormally cool and cloudy summer and never needed to actually use air conditioning.
 What a grand christening!